15 Prettiest Hotels and Bastides in Provence (South of France)

 provence hotels

 This region of France is famous for its lavender, and you’ll find endless fields of locally grown crops (like apricots and melons), vineyards, Neolithic and Roman villages perched on hilltops and stone building façades covered in jasmine and ivy.
-You’ll also find stunning hotels, housed in ancient buildings both in rural areas and nestled in Provençal villages.
+You’ll also find stunning Provencal hotels, housed in ancient buildings both in rural areas and nestled in Provençal villages.

 Where we stayed in provence